PeiranLi001/GEN-SIM-analyzer/README.md

 1. Move crab files from crab directory hierchy to top directory : [Move_FileToTopDirFromCrab.py](Move_FileToTopDirFromCrab.py)
 2. To run cmsRun over more then 255 files: [GetListOfFile_More250files.py](GetListOfFile_More250files.py)

+# Plotting Macro

+For instructions check the README inside the [plotting macro](Plotting-Macro) directory.

 # Plotting Macros (OLD):